JoeyRussoniello/EffortlessMarketSurvey/README.md

     "input_path": "Input.csv",   // Input file path
     "rollup": true,             // Roll-up summary to preserve space "output_path": "Output.csv", // Output file path
-    "output_mode": "append"      // Append to existing output instead of overwriting }
+    "output_mode": "append" ,    // Append to existing output instead of overwriting "parallel_members": 0        // Do not use parallel members for web scraping }
 ```
+*Warning: Enabling parallelism for scraping multiple properties can significantly increase computational cost and may impact performance, especially on systems with limited resources.
+Running in parallel requires more CPU and memory, which may lead to high system load or throttling on low-power devices.
+Adjust parallel_members based on your system capacity to prevent potential slowdowns or crashes.*

 ## Usage
+Set up the `config.json` file with your preferred settings and Operating System

 Set up your `Input.csv` file with the following columns (example data included):

 | Area          | Property Name     | Min Price | Max Price |